yonatanrozin/Simple-RTC-Stream/README.md

     - Set ```facingMode: "environment"``` to use rear camera on mobile device.
 Default value "user" will use the front-facing webcam.
     - Experiment with the audio constraint settings ```echoCancellation```, ```noiseSuppression``` and ```autoGainControl```
         - Setting these to true or false may improve audio quality and prevent feedback.

 Be aware of potential feedback if playing an audio stream through a speaker!

 Receiving an audio stream on a mobile device may cause autoplay issues.
 You may have to mute the video by default with ```video.muted = true``` and then unmute manually AFTER receiving the video stream with ```video.muted = true```.
 This solution hasn't been tested yet.

+### Data source options
+- Inside ```document.querySelector("button").addEventListener("click" ...```
+    - Comment/uncomment start stream functions to enable or disable data sources as needed.
+- To increase or decrease float precision of a datapoint, adjust the 3rd argument to the corresponding call to ```setDatapoint(label, value, decimalPlaces)```
+    - default is 3 decimal places, set to 0 for int precision

+#### Adding more data sources
+To add additional data sources, such as from external APIs or interactive HTML elements (buttons, sliders, etc):
+- Call ```setDatapoint(label, value, decimalPlaces)``` from anywhere in the script, i.e. an event listener callback, HTTP response, etc.
+- It's up to you to handle these additional data sources as needed.

 ## Notes
-- Refreshing and re-connecting the sender after connecting to the receiver will cause the receiver to crash.
+- Refreshing and re-connecting the sender after connecting to the receiver will cause the receiver to crash. (fix hopefully coming soon)
     - If you need to refresh the sender, refresh the receiver before reconnecting the sender.
+        - On a TouchDesigner receiver, use the "reload source" button of ```webrender1``` inside the ```RTCWrapper``` COMP.
 - It's strongly recommended to enable your device's orientation lock, especially if using the gyroscope